-As the jargon-loaded mouthful of a name suggests, the show takes the evidence given at a government inquiry over the headlining-grabbing closure of Kids Company and turns it into a musical.
+As the mouthful of a name suggests, the show takes the evidence given at a government inquiry over the headlining-grabbing closure of the Kids Company charity and turns it into a musical.
 Yes, that's right, verbatim song and dance show inspired by a select committee.
-The book and lyrics will come, with just a few edits, from the transcript of evidence given at the inquiry.
+Hadley Fraser and Josie Rourke created the book and lyrics almost directly from the transcript of evidence given at the inquiry.
+All that is added is Tom Deering's music.

 41 Earlham Street, Seven Dials, London, WC2H 9LX | MAP